VIDIT0906/The_Empathetic_Code_Reviewer/README.md

-# Hackathon Mission 1: The Empathetic Code Reviewer
+# The Empathetic Code Reviewer

 - This project is a solution for the "Empathetic Code Reviewer" mission.
 - It uses Generative AI to transform blunt, critical code review feedback into constructive, educational, and encouraging guidance.